 Gusto offers a number of specific features that sole proprietors and S-corps will find especially valuable.
 These include:

 - Employee types: The biggest plus for S corporations and sole proprietors is that Gusto can be used to pay all employee types.
-This includes full and part-time W-2 employees, as well as freelancers, consultants and other 1099 contractors.
+This includes full and part-time W-2 employees as well as freelancers, consultants and other 1099 contractors.
 In essence, the software treats both types of employees the same.
 You simply designate which type of worker each person is and the software takes it from there.
-You are charged the same fee for each employee – there is no additional cost to pay 1099 contractors
+You are charged the same fee for each employee – there is no additional cost to pay 1099 contractors.

-- Payroll processing: Once all of the pertinent information is entered into the software, such as pay rate, hours worked, deductions, etc., the system automatically calculates the payroll each pay period.
+- Payroll processing: Once all the pertinent information is entered into the software, such as pay rate, hours worked, deductions, etc., the system automatically calculates the payroll each pay period.
 Each pay period, the only information typically needed is how many hours each employee worked for hourly workers, as well as any bonuses or commissions earned.
 In all, payroll can be run in just a few minutes.
 If you don't have much variation to your payroll each pay period, you can set the system to run on autopilot.
 With this, your payroll automatically runs each pay period without any additional input.
 Payroll can be run as many times is as needed each month.
 This gives you the flexibility and freedom to run payroll as often as you like for no additional cost.
 This can be especially valuable to employers that have both full-time and employees and freelancers.

-- Payment options: With Gusto, there are several ways in which employees can be paid each pay period.
+- Payment options: With Gusto, there are several ways employees can be paid each pay period.
 There is direct deposit, pre-paid debit cards and printed checks.
-With direct deposit, pay check amounts are automatically deposited into each worker's bank account on payday.
+With direct deposit, paycheck amounts are automatically deposited into each worker's bank account on payday.
 Pre-paid debit cards work in a similar fashion: Paychecks are automatically deposited onto the pre-paid debit cards on paydays.
 Deposits are made two days after the payroll is run.
 The final option is to print checks straight from your business's printer.
 While no special software is needed, check stock paper is required.

 - Payroll taxes: Gusto handles all payroll tax responsibilities.
 The payroll software automatically calculates the payroll taxes and fills out and files the required payroll tax forms with each local, state and federal agency.
 In addition, payroll service makes all the required payroll payments on your business's behalf.